 Bedworth Catheter Clinic

-Bedworth Health Centre,
+Bedworth Health Centre, High Street, Bedworth, CV12 8NQ.

 Leamington Spa Catheter Clinic

-Royal Leamington Spa Rehabilitation Hospital
+Royal Leamington Spa Rehabilitation Hospital, Heathcote Lane, Heathcote, Warwick, CV34 6SR.

 Nuneaton Catheter Clinic